From Holding it Together to Letting Yourself be Held

 I offer individual therapy for adults and those who identify as neurodivergent or are questioning whether they might be, and who are navigating chronic stress, burnout, anxiety, depression, relational trauma, or the long-term impacts of attachment wounds.

-Our work gently explores the protective parts of you that have carried so much, often for so long, and creates space to reconnect with clarity, self-trust, and a sense of inner steadiness.
-Grounded in parts work, compassion and mindfulness, somatic practices, and nervous system awareness, therapy supports the process of gently uncovering, healing, and moving toward authenticity and self-compassion.
+Our work gently explores the protective parts of you that have carried so much, often for so long, and creates space to connect with clarity, curiosity, and compassion.
+Grounded in parts work, compassion and mindfulness, somatic practices, and nervous system regulation, therapy supports the process of gently uncovering, healing, and moving toward authenticity with self-compassion.

 Assessment

-I provide evidence-based psychological services, including assessments for adults exploring ADHD and/or autism.
+I provide assessments for adults exploring ADHD and/or autism.
 Assessments are conducted with a neuroaffirming approach that supports greater self-understanding, reduces stigma, and helps clarify patterns that may have been masked or misunderstood over time.

 Ready to connect?